IBM Watson: First match

 Watson took a commanding lead in Double Jeopardy!, correctly responding to both Daily Doubles.
 Watson responded to the second Daily Double correctly with a 32% confidence score.

 However, during the Final Jeopardy! round, Watson was the only contestant to miss the clue in the category U.S. Cities ("Its largest airport was named for a World War II hero; its second largest, for a World War II battle").
 Rutter and Jennings gave the correct response of Chicago, but Watson's response was "What is Toronto?????" with five question marks appended indicating a lack of confidence.
 Ferrucci offered reasons why Watson would appear to have guessed a Canadian city: categories only weakly suggest the type of response desired, the phrase "U.S. city" did not appear in the question, there are cities named Toronto in the U.S., and Toronto in Ontario has an American League baseball team.
-Dr. Chris Welty, who also worked on Watson, suggested that it may not have been able to correctly parse the second part of the clue, "its second largest, for a World War II battle" (which was not a standalone clause despite it following a semicolon, and required context to understand that it was referring to a second-largest airport).
+Chris Welty, who also worked on Watson, suggested that it may not have been able to correctly parse the second part of the clue, "its second largest, for a World War II battle" (which was not a standalone clause despite it following a semicolon, and required context to understand that it was referring to a second-largest airport).
 Eric Nyberg, a professor at Carnegie Mellon University and a member of the development team, stated that the error occurred because Watson does not possess the comparative knowledge to discard that potential response as not viable.
 Although not displayed to the audience as with non-Final Jeopardy! questions, Watson's second choice was Chicago.
 Both Toronto and Chicago were well below Watson's confidence threshold, at 14% and 11% respectively.
 Watson wagered only $947 on the question.

 The game ended with Jennings with $4,800, Rutter with $10,400, and Watson with $35,734.